 Thu, Feb 2 | Ada Foah

-A day of reflection and lament possibly with renowned Ghanaian artist, Kwame Akoto-Bamfo
+A day of reflection and lament possibly with renowned Ghanaian artist, Kwame Akoto-Bamfo’ Nkyinkyim installation in Ada

-Nkyinkyim derived from the Adinkra symbol meaning “twists and turns” is representative of the African story.
-The story of people of African descent is one of may twists and turns.
-One of the biggest outdoor museums is Ghana, it does an excellent job in capturing the many aspects of the complex African story.
-Nkyinkyim installation or the Ancestor Project is a 10-year evolving art installation, primarily, sculptured heads designed to tell the story of the toll of African loss due to Atlantic Slave Trade.
-The loss of over 12 million African lives is a true human tragedy.
+Nkyinkyim, derived from the Adinkra symbol meaning “twists and turns,” is representative of the African story.
+The story of people of African descent is one of many twists and turns.
+As one of the largest outdoor museums is Ghana, Nkyinkyim captures the complexity of the African story with its 10-year evolving art installation of murals and sculptured heads designed to tell the story of the toll of African loss due to trans-Atlantic Slave Trade.
+The loss of over 12 million African lives through the largest act of forced migration in documented history is a true human tragedy.

 Fri, Feb 3 & 4 | Bonwire & Ntonso | Kumawu, Ashanti Region